basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 checks happen.
 You can determine that frequency using the `erlang.distribution.net_ticktime`.
 The default is `60`, which will set the tick to take place once every minute.

+## Shutdown Time

+You can determine how long the Erlang VM spends shutting down using the `erlang.shutdown_time` parameter.
+The default is `10s` (10 seconds).
+Once this duration elapses, all existing processes are killed.
+Decreasing shutdown time can be useful in situations in which you are frequently starting and stopping a cluster, e.g. in test clusters.